stievie/ABx/absall/README.md

 # aball

 Solution for all server projects.
+Another solution for all third party dependencies.